wighawag/eip-2585/README.md

 They all seems to believe that the gas parameter passed to the various CALL opcode are a specific gas amount.
 This is not the case and the gas value only act as a maximum value unfortunately.
 To my knowledge, we are the first to implement correctly.
 Unfortunately in order to remain opcode pricing independent we relies on the specific behavior of [EIP-150](https://eips.ethereum.org/EIPS/eip-150) 63/64 rules to do so.
 The proper way to fix it for all meta transaction implementation would be to get [EIP-1930](https://eips.ethereum.org/EIPS/eip-1930) accepted in the next hard fork.

-### F) Nonce support
+### F) Replay Protection Mechanism

+As show [here](https://github.com/PISAresearch/metamask-comp), there are different replay protection mechanism with each their pros and cons.
 EIP-2586 is very flexible for that.
 User can choose different mechanism by simply specifying the contract in charge of replay protection.
 EIP-1776 inherit it.

 ## Batching call in one meta-tx

-EIP-1776 relies on EIP-2585 for batching support.
+Since EIP-1776 is based on EIP-2585, it automatically support Meta Transaction Batching.

 ## Multi Relayer Coordination

-In order to avoid the possibilities of relayers submitting 2 meta-tx with the same nonce, at the expense of the relayer getting tis tx included later, the proposal offer a mechanism to avoid it.
+In order to avoid the possibilities of relayers submitting 2 meta-tx with the same nonce, at the expense of the relayer getting its tx included later, the proposal offer a mechanism to avoid it.

 Every meta-tx can include a relayer field.
 This field has 2 purpose, the obvious one is to limit the message to be used by a specific relayer. the second is to ensure the relayer that if the tx get included it get a reward for inclusion